 BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

-Jim Fowler, CIO at GE, believes in a couple of certainties: Machines will change how people work and how processes run.
-To be a competitive force in the machine age, Fowler is pushing his colleagues to see him as something more than the guy who keeps the lights on and the help desk tickets flowing.
-Instead, he's asked the business leaders to consider him the chief automation officer.
+As CIO at GE, Jim Fowler pushed his colleagues to see him as something more than the guy who keeps the lights on and the help desk tickets flowing.
+Instead, he asked the business leaders to consider him the chief automation officer.

 Who owns the AI budget at GE?